rwxrob/skilstak/docs/boost/README.md

 Welcome to the annual **SKILSTAK Beginner Boost**!

 Since 2020, our community has come together every year to do a series of extremely casual live streams and videos to help beginners get good tech jobs starting from absolute zero.

+## Schedule

 As masters and padwans, we begin on Star Wars day, May the 4th at 11:11:11.
 Since 2024 we follow an annual content rotation:

 1. 18-20: [JOB] Start a career in tech (3 weeks, 9 blocks)
 2. 21-25: [WEB] Create basic web site with Markdown, HTML, CSS (4 weeks, 12 blocks)